 The International Student Services Office (ISSO) at Carleton University provides services and programs that are designed to address your needs as an international student while studying at Carleton.
 These services include immigration assistance, UHIP (University Health Insurance Plan) enrollment, assistance with cultural adjustment, and an orientation to life in Canada.
-The International Student Advisor can provide you with support on academic issues, as well as link you to clubs and associations both in the University and in the greater Ottawa community.
+The ISSO can provide you with support on academic issues, as well as link you to clubs and associations both in the University and in the greater Ottawa community.
 The ISSO also works closely with the International Students Center (ISC), a student-based association on campus.
-Throughout the year, the ISSO and the ISC co-sponsor many programs, as well as support the programs of other international bodies on campus such as Carleton International and the English as a Second Language program.
+Throughout the year, the ISSO and the ISC co-sponsor programs, as well as support the programs of other international bodies on campus such as Carleton International.